* Write the truth.

 * If you don’t have the resources to moderate your comments section, you don’t deserve a comments section.

-* Humans also like to know what something is about before they read it.
+* But humans (like Google) also like to know what something is about before they read it.
 Key words in the headlines and the most important word in the story appearing in the first five words helps with that.
 Tight and bright never died.

 * Just because it’s “short” doesn’t instantly make it “shareable.”
 Just because it’s “long” doesn’t mean no one will read it.